simula/mosaic5g-mosaic5g/README.md

 * The JOX juju orchestrator
 * The LL-MEC low latency MEC platform
 * The FlexRAN and FlexCN real-time master controller
-* The FlexRAN agent for monolitic and disaggregated RAN
+* The FlexRAN agent-r for monolitic and disaggregated RAN
-* The FlexCN agent for  monolitic and disaggregated CN
+* The FlexCN agent-c for  monolitic and disaggregated CN

 This repository is designed to serve as a meta repository from where each submodules can be pulled.
 To get the code, simply clone this repository and